 One of the key features of FIO Protocol is the ability to request crypto using FIO Request.
-The user requesting funds (Payee) can send a FIO Request to a user who is asked to pay (Payer), by only using the Payer’s FIO Address.
+The user requesting funds (Payee) can send a FIO Request to a user who is asked to pay (Payer), by only using the Payer’s FIO Crypto Handle.

 FIO Request data, such as amount, currency, and memo field are encrypted and only readable by Payee and Payer.

-NOTE: public address specified in FIO Request does not have to be the same as public_address mapped using /add_pub_address.
+FIO Request does not use mapped addressesThe crypto public address specified in FIO Request does NOT have to be the same as public_address mapped using /add_pub_address

 Please read Encrypting FIO Data to better understand how encryption works.